barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![Community Builder]({{ site.baseurl }}/images/cbuilder.png)

-On one of my projects I needed to show a simple link button to navigate to external web site, easy enough right.
+One of my projects I needed to show a simple link button to navigate to external web site, easy enough right.
 I could not find such a component on the list.
 Only way I could do it with adding new menu item, ok but my design called for a button in front-center.
 I decided to build new component to add this feature.
 First we need to build new component using Developer console its simple enough created new component MyLinkButton.
 Next component needs to be visible to Community Builder, need to add implements="forceCommunity:availableForAllPageTypes" and make it available global, here is code for that

 ```